11Fred11/TfJudge/README.md

   <img  src="https://raw.githubusercontent.com/10Fred10/TfJudge/master/readme-assets/promo.png">
 </p>
 <br>

-> _As I have fun playing TFT, I made this website in order to compare my stats to my friends' and keep the challenging spirit.
-It was an excellent opportunity for me to learn React and sharpen my skills in UI & UX and resonsiveness._
+_TL;DR :_ A website to compare Teamfight Tactics stats.

-A website to compare Teamfight Tactics stats.
+> As I have fun playing TFT, I made this website in order to compare my stats to my friends' and keep the challenging spirit.
+It was an excellent opportunity for me to learn React and sharpen my skills in UI & UX and resonsiveness.

-### Built With
+## Built With

 <p align="center">
   <img  src="https://raw.githubusercontent.com/10Fred10/TfJudge/master/readme-assets/used.png">